Skip to content

 Launch the following command to create your project:

-curl -L https://raw.githubusercontent.com/hyperflask/hyperflask-start/start.sh | bash
+curl -L https://raw.githubusercontent.com/hyperflask/hyperflask-start/main/start.sh | bash

 This will prompt you for some options and create the project in a new folder.